 4: Piled raft foundation:

 This foundation is supported by piles in the soil.
-Piled raft foundation is suitable for the soil of high compressibility and where the water table is high.
+The piled raft foundation is suitable for the soil of high compressibility and where the water table is high.
 Piled raft foundation is mostly used for the high rise buildings.

 The piles were used to reduce the amount of soil settlement(With the passage of time) and increase the soil load-bearing capacity.